jushita/javascript-tavascript/README.md

 This file contain problems that help to understand the language's syntax better

 ### Problems:
-1. Check if a string is anargram or not
+1. Check if a string is anagram or not
 2. Reverse a string
-3. Check if a string is pallindrom or not (with in-built function)
+3. Check if a string is palindrome or not (with in-built function)
-4. Check if a string is pallindrom or not (without in-bult function)
+4. Check if a string is palindrome or not (without in-built function)
-5. Count occurance of characters in a string
+5. Count occurrence of characters in a string
 6. Remove a particular character from a string
 7. How do you find second highest number in an integer array?
 8. Given two arrays, 1,2,3,4,5 and 2,3,1,0,5 find which number is not present in the second array.